watem-sedem/watem-sedem/README.rst

 CN-WS is developed to assess sediment input to rivers, soil erosion on agricultural fields and to evaluate soil erosion management measures.

+This documentation page explain how CN-WS works and how the model can be used.
+The official code for CNWS can be found at https://git.fluves.net/fluves/cn_ws.

 A short history of CN-WS
 ========================